 Poutine: Maine takes a cue from Canada with poutine, which is basically loaded French fries covered in gravy and cheese curds.
 Try some at Duckfat—it’s worth the wait.

-Check Prices for Portland Harbor Hotel in Portland
+Check Prices for Portland Harbor Hotel in Portland, ME

 New Orleans, Louisiana